Perfect points on genus one curves and consequences for supersingular K3 surfaces: Moduli of Weierstrass data

 To a minimal Weierstrass datum $(\ms O_{\P^1}(n),a,b)$ we can associate a minimal resolution of the associated Weierstrass fibration, yielding a smooth relatively minimal elliptic surface The singular fibers of such a surface were described by Kodaira in characteristic $0$ and Tate in positive characteristic \cite{MR0393039}.
 In this section, we consider the conditions imposed on $\WeierstrassData^n$ by the presence of specific singular fibers.
 We fix a negative integer $n$ and write simply $\WeierstrassData$ instead of $\WeierstrassData^n$.

-In the following, we will write $\Phi$ for a Kodaira fiber type and $\bPhi$ for an unordered list of fiber types (possibly with multiplicities).
+In the following, we will write $\Phi$ for a single Kodaira fiber type and $\bPhi$ for an unordered list of fiber types (possibly with multiplicities).
 We focus on fibers of additive type in the Weierstrass fibration.

-\begin{notation} Given a list of Kodaira fiber types $\bPhi$, we will say that a minimal Weierstrass datum $d:=(\ms O(n),a,b)$ \emph{realizes $\bPhi$\/} if the associated minimal elliptic surface $X(d)\to\P^1$ has precisely $k$ fibers of type $\Phi$ for each $\Phi$ appearing with multiplicity $k$ in $\bPhi$.
+\begin{notation} Given a list of additive Kodaira fiber types $\bPhi$, we will say that a minimal Weierstrass datum $d:=(\ms O(n),a,b)$ \emph{realizes $\bPhi$\/} if for each additive Kodaira fiber type $\Phi$ appearing in $\bPhi$ with nonzero multiplicity $k$, the associated minimal elliptic surface $X(d)\to\P^1$ has precisely $k$ fibers of type $\Phi$ (no restriction is imposed on the semistable fibers of $X(d)$).
 We will write $\WeierstrassData[\bPhi]$ for the locus of Weierstrass data realizing $\bPhi$. \end{notation}

-Table \ref{table:1} shows basic data for each fiber type.
-In order to properly describe the rows of the table, we briefly recall how to determine the fiber type given the (local) Weierstrass equation for an elliptic fibration.
-Suppose $R$ is a dvr with uniformizer $t$, fraction field $K$, and algebraically closed residue field $\kappa$ of characteristic at least $5$.
-Given an elliptic curve over $K$, there is a minimal Weierstrass equation where $g$ and $h$ are units of $R$ and $\alpha,\beta\in\N\cup\{\infty\}$, and we have that either $\alpha<4$ or $\beta<6$, using the convention that $t^\infty=0$.
-The discriminant of the curve is then given by the formula $\Delta=4g^3t^{3\alpha}+27h^2t^{2\beta}$.

-Tate's algorithm tells us that the fiber type is determined by the valuation of the discriminant $\Delta$.
-More precisely, \begin{enumerate} \item the special fiber is semistable if either $\alpha=0$ or $\beta=0$; \item unless $\alpha=2$ and $\beta=3$, the type of the reduction is determined by the $t$-adic valuation of $\Delta$ according to the third row of Table \ref{table:1}; \item if $\alpha=2$ and $\beta=3$, the fiber has type $\I_n^\ast$ for $n=v(\Delta)-6$. \end{enumerate} The fourth and fifth rows of Table \ref{table:1} show the values of $\alpha$ and $\beta$ needed to ensure the desired valuation of $\Delta$.
-An entry of ``$\geq i$'' indicates that the value in question must be at least equal to $i$, possibly including $\infty$.